hamed-farag/blog/README.md

 * Pagination
 * Related blogs

+### Notes
+You can create .env.development & .env.production and write down your values like .env.example

 You can start your own blog by fork the repo and clean the following files
 * ./Readme.md